Data Science to Support the Sustainable Development Goals (SDGs)

 17 Sustainable Development Goals — (Image by Author)

-As they cover a wide range of issues from poverty to environmental sustainability, major corporations hold a huge responsibility in the capacity of achieving these goals.
+As they cover a wide range of issues from poverty to environmental sustainability, major corporations hold a huge responsibility to achieve these goals.

 Are you including these goals in your company’s digital transformation?